 - This helps you to understand how your team felt about the sprint.
 Have your team use sticky notes and paste the items on the respective areas of Mad / Sad or Glad

-- This is a famous technique (from TPS) on how to understand the root cause of the problem.
-Identify the issue at hand and ask “why?” five times to get to the root cause of the issue.
+- This is a famous technique (from TPS) on how to understand the driver of the issue.
+Identify the issue at hand and ask “why?” five times to understand the root cause of the problem.

 - Start / Stop and Continue

-- Many teams start their retrospective with Start Stop Continue.
-Items that the team wanted to continue as it worked well in the past, items that needs to be stopped as it did not yield desired results and finally items that the team would like to start doing because of its potential benefits.
+- Most of the teams start their retrospective with Start Stop Continue.
+Items that the team wanted to continue as it worked well in the past, items that need to be stopped as they did not yield desired results, and finally items that the team would like to start doing because of its potential benefits.

 How to Run Sprint Retrospective in Distributed Team Setup?

-It is always easy to do the retrospective with the collocated team but in real world with product being developed across multi geographies, the teams are distributed across the world.
+It is always easy to do the retrospective with the collocated team but in the real world with products being developed across multi geographies, the teams are distributed across the world.
 The retrospectives involve now both collocated and distributed teams.
 Tools and technology bridge the gap between physical and virtual teams.
 Use the relevant technologies from Face to Face or Conference call to conduct retrospectives.
-Scrum master should be creative and ensure that all team members are participating using innovative games.
+Scrum masters should be creative and ensure that all team members are participating using innovative games.